Cryptology ePrint Archive: Report 2018/122, 2018.Read abstract

 Albeit the primary usage of Bitcoin is to exchange currency, its blockchain and consensus mechanism can also be exploited to securely execute some forms of smart contracts.
 These are agreements among mutually distrusting parties, which can be automatically enforced without resorting to a trusted intermediary.
 Over the last few years a variety of smart contracts for Bitcoin have been proposed, both by the academic community and by that of developers.
 However, the heterogeneity in their treatment, the informal (often incomplete or imprecise) descriptions, and the use of poorly documented Bitcoin features, pose obstacles to the research.
 In this paper we present a comprehensive survey of smart contracts on Bitcoin, in a uniform framework.
 Our treatment is based on a new formal specification language for smart contracts, which also helps us to highlight some subtleties in existing informal descriptions, making a step towards automatic verification.
 We discuss some obstacles to the diffusion of smart contracts on Bitcoin, and we identify the most promising open research challenges.

-To be presented at Financial Cryptography and Data Security, 2018.Read abstract
+Presented at Financial Cryptography and Data Security, 2018.Read abstract

 We propose a formal model of Bitcoin transactions, which is sufficiently abstract to enable formal reasoning, and at the same time is concrete enough to serve as an alternative documentation to Bitcoin.
 We use our model to formally prove some well-formedness properties of the Bitcoin blockchain, for instance that each transaction can only be spent once.
 We release an open-source tool through which programmers can write transactions in our abstract model, and compile them into standard Bitcoin transactions.